mayraberrones94/Aprendizaje/README.md

 Both of the filters combined can help us when we reach the step of feature extraction, and we have to make our own ground truth data.

-In the notebook we also mention the library PIL, which was the one we used to augment our data in our masters thesis experimentation.
-We had to make some changes to the augmentation process, because we had some problems with some images, since it was not consistent when we used it in all the datasets.
+In the notebook, we also mention the library PIL, which was the one we used to augment our data in our master's thesis experimentation.
+We had to make some changes to the augmentation process, because we had some problems with some images since it was not consistent when we used it in all the datasets.

 Now we wanted to explore a bit more of the experiments and explanations we saw in the book.
-Again, we had to think a little bit different, since the examples shown in the book use a different type of dataset that the one we have.
-We took one image and transform it to a histogram.
+Again, we had to think a little bit differently, since the examples shown in the book use a different type of dataset than the one we have.
+We took one image and transform it into a histogram.

 ```python
 from skimage import io